sage-code/maj/case.md

 * Existing spoken languages are difficult to optimize due to government intervention;
 * Existing languages are thought in schools to be used not to be improved;

-For learning English you need about 5 years, from 1'st grade to 5'th grade you will learn about 1400 words.
-The rest of your life you learn the English.
-Even if you are born in US or England you will not know every words of English until you die.
+For learning English you spend about 5 years, from 1'st grade to 5'th grade you will learn about 1400 words.
+The rest of your life you learn will learn some English but not all.
+Even if you are born in US or England you will never know all English words until you die.
+Some people will understend and use specific words based on domain of activity.
+I have selected about 2020 most frequent English words to be translated into Maj.

 **about Maj:**

-* Maj is an open source, Romance language;
+* Maj is an open source, romance language;
 * Maj is using Latin alphabet similar to English alphabet;
-* Maj in contrast to English is a deterministic language;
 * Maj is limited in scope and you can learn it all in one year;

 **punctuation:**